All About the LawnHow to Fix a Waterlogged Lawn

+Choosing the right type of mulch can work wonders here.
 You can use fine bark to achieve good results.
 However, know that when bark decomposes, it robs the soil of nitrogen.
 But, that can be easily avoided by adding nitrogen-rich fertiliser before applying the mulch to the soil.
 Repeating this each year will seriously improve your clay soil.

-Raised beds are a great option for people planning to start a vegetable patch.
+Raised garden beds are a great option for people planning to start a vegetable patch.
 They offer better drainage and help warm the soil quicker in spring.

 Draining clay soil is a laborious task, that takes time and patience.
 One way you can go about it is to dig in horticultural coarse grit into the soil.
 This can help sustain your soil for several years.
 Another way of improving drainage in clays is by adding garden compost, as that will make it airier.
 But beware, garden compost usually lasts for around two to three years, after which it begins to rot.

 Keep on reading for more tips on drainage improvement in clay soil.